 The Alabama Shakespeare Project (ASP) is a performance-based research collective exploring early modern entertainments.
-To do so, we
+We

-- stage free readings of the plays by William Shakespeare and his contemporaries, performed by University of Alabama students and community members.
+- stage free readings of the plays by William Shakespeare and his contemporaries, performed by University of Alabama undergraduate and graduate students, faculty, and community members.

 - facilitate performance-based research projects and experiments led by graduate students and faculty in the Hudson Strode Program in Renaissance Studies.